- How do I get a white coat?

 How many people can I invite to attend?
 Is there a limit?

 There is a limit as to the number of tickets a student will receive for the event.
 All guests must have a ticket for entrance.

 What do I do first on the day of the ceremony?

 Prior to the day of the ceremony, participants will receive an email with the check-in time and location.
 Students are expected to be on-time for check-in.
-Check in will be at the registration booth near the Amazon Ballroom.
-At check-in you will receive an index card with your nameand a number on the bottom corner of the card.
-This number will be used for line‐up purposes.
+Check-in will be located near the M Resort Pavilion.
+At check-in you will receive an index card with your name and a number on the bottom corner of the card.
+This number will be used for photos and line‐up purposes.

 What should I wear?

 Students should dress business‐casual to business.
 We do not recommend wearing a suit jacket or sport coat as the venue may get quite warm with 2,000 people in the room.
 We also do not recommend wearing high heels as there are stairs to navigate.

 How will we be lined up?